twilio/twilio-video.js/COMMON_ISSUES.md

 Firefox 63 [introduced](https://blog.mozilla.org/webrtc/how-to-avoid-data-channel-breaking/)
 a new SDP format for data channel negotiation.
-This new SDP format has caused incompatibility with Android and iOS Video SDK 1.x and 2.x when used with P2P Rooms.
+This new SDP format has caused incompatibility with the 1.x and 2.x Android and iOS Video SDKs when used with Peer-to-Peer Rooms.
 Please refer to this [issue](https://github.com/twilio/twilio-video.js/issues/544) to find out if your app is impacted and how to overcome it.

 Chrome and Firefox Beta, Canary, Nightly, etc., Releases